Muscles, scar tissue and re-injury

 While most people are well aware of the importance of applying the R.I.C.E. regime to a sprain or strain in the first 48 to 72 hours, it is after this that most people get stuck.
-Let us start by having a look at what happens during those first 72 hours and then move onto what is needed for a full recovery.
+Let us start by looking at what happens during those early 72 hours and then moving onto what is needed for a full recovery.

 The First 72 Hours

 Without a doubt, the most effective, initial treatment for soft tissue injury is the R.I.C.E.R. regime.
 This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R) referral for appropriate medical treatment.

-Where the R.I.C.E.R. regime has been used immediately after the occurrence of an injury, it has been shown to significantly reduce recovery time.
-R.I.C.E.R. forms the first, and most important stage of injury rehabilitation, providing the early base for the complete recovery of injury.
+The R.I.C.E.R. regime has been used immediately after an injury; it has been shown to reduce recovery time significantly.
+R.I.C.E.R. forms the first and most crucial injury rehabilitation stage, providing the early base for the injury's complete recovery.

 24 hours after soft tissue injury, when R.I.C.E.R. has not been used, there is a large amount of uncontrolled bleeding and swelling.
-However, the application of rest, ice, compression and elevation will significantly reduce the amount of bleeding and swelling.
+However, the application of rest, ice, compression and elevation will significantly reduce bleeding and swelling.

 The Problem with Scar Tissue